-“Real time marketing” might sound intimidating, but the good news is, it is not as hard as it sounds!
+“Real-time marketing” might sound intimidating, but the good news is, it is not as hard as it sounds!
 No fancy technology needed.
-Thanks to social media, a few adjustments to your existing activities may be all you need in order to add a real time element to your marketing strategy.
-Real time marketing may not be hard to do, but it is absolutely necessary for marketing your business in the coming year.
+Thanks to social media, a few adjustments to your existing activities may be all you need in order to add a real-time element to your marketing strategy.

 Facebook live is especially good for showing your transparency.
 Live video broadcasts help to show that you’ve got nothing to hide, which facilitates trust with your target audience.
 Also, your genuine conversational presence will humanize your business, make it more approachable for customers.